 1) Improve User Experience & Online Conversions

-First order of day is to always focus on converting your website visitors into loyal customers.
+The first order of the day is to always focus on converting your website visitors into loyal customers.
 You can accomplish this by making simple tweaks to your website so that it gives visitors a better user experience (UX).
 A website audit report will determine what UX issues are preventing your website from converting visitors into leads or sales.
 If your site is not user-friendly, you can expect a backlash from frustrated visitors.
 For instance, Forrester and Akamai found that 79% of online shoppers who experience a dissatisfying visit are less likely to buy from that site again.

 2) Fix Page Errors